Paul Desenne: Biography

-Desenne's "unique compositional style" exhibits a "musical hybridization" of influences from European classical music and indigenous Latin American traditions.
-"His works, though easily classified as art music, nevertheless gain much of their emotional and referential meaning through this rich borrowing."

-Fellowships and positions

-In 2006 Desenne became a Fellow at Civitella Ranieri Center in Umbria, Italy, and was awarded a Guggenheim Fellowship in 2009.
-During 2010-11 he was a Fellow at the Radcliffe Institute, Harvard University.
+In 2006, Desenne became a Fellow at Civitella Ranieri Center in Umbria, Italy, and was awarded a Guggenheim Fellowship in 2009.
+From 2010 to 2011 he was a Fellow at the Radcliffe Institute at Harvard University.

-He has been resident composer with FESNOJIV (El Sistema) in Venezuela.
-He writes a weekly column on music for the Venezuelan national newspaper El Nacional. he is Composer in Residence with the Alabama Symphony Orchestra.
+Desenne was resident composer with FESNOJIV (El Sistema) in Venezuela.
+He wrote a weekly column on music for the Venezuelan national newspaper El Nacional.
+In 2015-2016, he was Composer in Residence with the Alabama Symphony Orchestra.

+On 20 May 2023, Desenne died from a heart attack in Boston, Massachusetts, at the age of 63.
+His widow Carmen Liliana Rojas Marulanda survives him.

 Works

-Desenne has written instrumental music for cello, flute, and combinations of instruments, and is writing an opera based on the story of coffee cultivation.
+Desenne wrote instrumental music for cello, flute, and combinations of instruments, and wrote an opera based on the story of coffee cultivation.
+His works include: